emanuel-skrenkovic/plain-lang/README.md

 * Defined language semantics - no

 * GC - I would like to try to implement a GC one day, so probably.
+For now, it just leaks memory. :)

 * How do I build and run the compiler? - please don't